Celtics finish 2nd in East with 139-110 win over Grizzlies - NewsBreak

 And the Memphis makeshift lineup couldn’t keep pace with the Celtics' regular rotation.

-The Celtics continued to maintain the lead in the third period, leading 104-79 as Udoka sat the starters for the final quarter.
+The Celtics continued to maintain the lead in the third period, leading 104-79 as Boston coach Ime Udoka sat the starters for the final quarter.

-Most of the postgame discussion wasn’t about the game itself, but rather looking forward to the postseason.

-“We’ve done a little bit of prep work on Minnesota and the Clippers,” Memphis coach Taylor Jenkins said of the potential first-round matchup.
-“Obviously things have changed since the last time we played (the Clippers) with Paul George back.”

 TIP-INS: